sandeshjadhav5/Bath-Body-Works-E-commerce-Website-Clone/README.md

 <h1  align="center">Bath and Body Works - Ecommerce Website Clone</h1>

-<h3>Description :-</h3>
-<p>E-commerce Website Clone of 'Bath and Body Works' .
+<h4 align="center">E-commerce Website Clone of 'Bath and Body Works' .
 Built with team of Four members using React JS, Redux, Chakra UI, Styled Components in Five Days .
-Created our own API with the help of Vercel . </p>
+Created our own API with the help of Vercel . </h4>
 <br/>